robertmc0/modules-test/scripts/registry/README.md

 }
 ```

-5. Ensure the 'Done Right' service principal has acrPull permissions on the container registry.
+5. Ensure the service principal used to deploy the 'Done Right' solution has the acrPull role assignment against the container registry.
 6. Execute 'Done Right' deployment.